 - National Federation for Neuro-Linguistic Programming

-Amy has also received professional training in EFT and Reconnective Healing.
+Amy also has extensive knowledge in in EFT and Reconnective Healing.
 She is also a Reiki Master-Teacher.

 Although she may be contacted directly, referrals have come from physicians, psychologists, the American Lung Association, the American Cancer Society, and word-of-mouth.